The Impact Father's have on Children's development

 Importance of Father's role

-The role father's play in parenting has been officially acknowledged by researchers, who say they're just as important as mothers.
 Information from hundreds of research projects and their findings revealed that the experience of child birth can be equally emotional for both men and women and that in 36 percent of families, where there are two earning members, fathers tend to play the main caring role.
 They also found that pre-school age children who spend lots of time enjoying playing with their dads are often more sociable when they attend preschool.
 In addition, children whose fathers were involved in their care and upbringing before they were 11years old were less likely to go off the rails and have a criminal record by the time they reached 21.
 For women, dads play a major part after the birth and many view them as their main source of support and help.

 Research shows that when men are more involved in their families, they feel better about themselves, their wives feel better about themselves, their marriage is more satisfying to each spouse, and remarkably, their children are more popular and successful in elementary school.